I have revised the article in the light of two developments:

 Cirque du Soleil Transformed people’s experience of circus, on a global scale.

-US Navy SEALs The best of the best.
+SAS The best of the best.

 Wikipedia It has its flaws, but how did we ever manage without it?